lukeponga-dev/macOS--emulator/DOCUMENTATION.md

 4.  **Open your browser** and navigate to `http://localhost:3000`.

 This will start the application in development mode, and you can begin interacting with the emulator.

+---

+## 6. Phase 3: Hardware Acceleration

+**Timeline:** 4-6 months
+**Status:** Planned

+This phase focuses on implementing hardware acceleration features to improve the emulator's performance and capabilities.

+- **Metal API translation layer:** A translation layer will be developed to convert Metal API calls into a format that can be executed on the host machine's GPU, enabling near-native graphics performance.
+- **GPU passthrough support:** Direct access to the host machine's GPU will be provided for virtual machines, allowing for high-performance graphics rendering and computation.
+- **Audio subsystem:** A virtual audio device will be implemented to enable audio playback and recording within the emulated environment.
+- **USB controller:** A virtual USB controller will be developed to allow for the connection and use of USB devices within the emulator.
+- **Network virtualization:** A virtual network adapter will be created to provide network connectivity to the virtual machines, allowing them to access the internet and other network resources.